 Continued from Part 1…

 Thanks for joining us on our journey through the Eyes of the Scrapper Series.
-Below is Part 2 that is diving into the best ways you can maximize your profits and ensure you aren’t missing any important weights, prices, or money from your trip to the scrap yard.
+Below is Part 2, which explores the best ways to maximize your profits and ensure you aren’t missing any important weights, prices, or money from your trip to the scrap yard.

-It’s important to change some of the ways you do your scrap business.
-They are not hard changes or difficult to make, the fact is they are very easy and if you make them I guarantee you will start to put more money in your pocket and keep the yard owner from having a “night on the town” at your expense.
-Like how that sounds?
+Changing some of the ways you do your scrap business is important.
+They are not hard changes or difficult to make; they are very easy, and if you make them, I guarantee you will start to put more money in your pocket and keep the yard owner from having a “night on the town” at your expense.
+How does that sound?
 I do!
 Here’s what you gotta do:

 Weigh Your Material Before You Go

-Always weigh your material prior to delivering it to the yard, ALWAYS!
+Always weigh your material before delivering it to the yard, ALWAYS!
 Why?
-Simple when the yard weighs your material and totals out the ticket how do you know if the weight they write on the ticket is the same weight as what you delivered?
+When the yard weighs your material and totals out the ticket, how do you know if the weight they write on the ticket is the same as what you delivered?
 You don’t!
-How could you if you did not weight it in the first place before delivering it to the yard.
-Failure to weight your material before delivering it to the yard is like writing on your forehead in big red letters “I Have No Clue”.
-If you fail to weight your material before a trip to the yard then you deserve to be taken advantage of!
+How could you if you did not weigh it in the first place before delivering it to the yard?
+Failure to weigh your material before giving it to the yard is like writing on your forehead in big red letters: “I Have No Clue.”
+If you fail to weigh your material before a trip to the yard, you deserve to be taken advantage of!

 Write Down Your Tare Weights

-Let the yard know in advance before they decide to cheat on the weights that you know what you have and how much it weighs.
+Let the yard know before they cheat on the weights that you know what you have and how much it weighs.
 How?
-Simple, if your material is in buckets make sure you write the weight of the bucket in big red letters on the outside of the bucket.
-Something like “Bucket weighs 1.5 lbs” and make sure the person working the scales see it.
-If you are using a box, same applies.
-If using tubs or bins to carry your material, same applies.
+Simple: if your material is in buckets, make sure you write the weight of the bucket in big red letters on the outside of the bucket.
+Something like “Bucket weighs 1.5 lbs,” and make sure the person working the scales sees it.
+If you are using a box, the same applies.
+If using tubs or bins to carry your material, the same applies.
 In other words, leave nothing open to chance.

 Label Your Containers & Scrap

-When that container is set on the scale before the scale operator has an opportunity to record the weight of your material, point out the cardboard, tell them the purpose of the cardboard and make sure you tell them that.
-“If you disagree with my material classification, my material weight or my container weight then let me know up front so I can pull that material and take it somewhere else” I guarantee you will get their attention.
+When that container is set on the scale before the scale operator has an opportunity to record the weight of your material, point out the cardboard, tell them the purpose of the cardboard, and make sure you tell them that.
+“If you disagree with my material classification, material weight, or container weight, then let me know so I can pull that material and take it elsewhere.”
+I guarantee you will get their attention.
 Guess what, you just took a washcloth and removed the big red words “I Have No Clue” from your forehead!
 Guaranteed!

-Always demand to see the weights as the attendant is weighing the items.
-Most yards will try to turn the scales so you can not see the weight but it is your right to view the item weights as they weigh them.
-If you can’t see the weight on the scale tell them to turn the scale so you can see it.
+If you’re unsure how much the tare is or what your metal weights are, always demand to see the weights as the attendant weighs the items.
+Most yards will try to turn the scales so you can not see the weight, but it is your right to view the item weights as they weigh them.
+If you can’t see the weight on the scale, tell them to turn the scale so you can see it.
 Do not be timid and afraid to ask them to turn the scales so you can see them!
 Some yards rely on that fear to manipulate the weights.
 If they refuse, pull your scrap and take it elsewhere.

 Call Ahead for Pricing

-ALWAYS call ahead to the yard you are going too and do a price check before you go there.
-Make sure to get the name of the person who quoted you the prices.
-Never got to any yard to sell scrap until you know what they are paying for the scrap you are selling that day!
-Let’s face it, how do you know if the price they write on your ticket is a fair price, the going rate for that material on that day if you don’t do a price check before you go there?
-YOU DON’T. How could you if you don’t check.
+ALWAYS call ahead to the yard you are going to and do a price check before you go there.
+Ensure you get the name of the person who quoted you the prices.
+You never have to go to any yard to sell scrap until you know what they are paying for the scrap you are selling that day!
+Let’s face it: How do you know if the price they write on your ticket is fair, and what is the going rate for that material on that day if you don’t do a price check before you go there?
+YOU DON’T. How could you if you don’t check?

 Suggested Reading: Finding The Best Scrap Yard